 To: Address:

-To: Board Secretary (Custodian)
+To: Board Secretary (Custodi ian)

-The undersigned desires to examine the follow ring official education records.
+The undersigned desires to examine the following official education records.

 of ,

-of(Full Legal Name of Student) (Date of Birth) (Grade)
+of(Full Legal Name of Stud lent) (Date of Birth) (Grade)

 (Name of School)

+,

-My relationship to the student is:
+My relationship to the student i S:

 (check one)

 I do I do not

 desire a copy of such records.
-I understand th at a reasonable charge may be n nade for the copies.
+I understand that a reasonable charge may be made e for the copies.

+, ·

 (Parent's Signature)

 APPROVED: Date:

+Address:

-Signature:
+Signature: City:

-Title:
+Title: State: ZIP

 Dated: Phone Number: